arce/DklBaseGraphics/readme.md

-Programming environment for statistical computing and graphics
+Statköl is a programming environment for statistical computing and graphics

 ![](DklBaseGraphics.jpg)